openvinotoolkit/geti-sdk/README.md

 > virtual environment <venv_path>/Scripts/activate, make sure to upgrade pip
 > to the latest version `python -m pip install --upgrade pip wheel setuptools`.

-Once you have created a new environment, follow these steps to install the package:
+Once you have created and activated a new environment, follow these steps to install the package:

 ### PyPI installation
 To install the Intel® Geti™ SDK from PyPI, simply use `pip install geti_sdk`

-If you plan on running the jupyter notebooks, install the requirements for them by running `pip install geti_sdk[notebooks]`
+If you plan on running the Jupyter notebooks, install the requirements for them by running `pip install geti_sdk[notebooks]`

 ### Local installation